0xshr00msz/AL104/README.md

 # AL104
-AL104 a encoding algorithm made by Anikin Luke Abales.
+AL104 a simple Cipher made by Anikin Luke Abales.